trimstray/nginx-admins-handbook/doc/RULES.md

   > For backward compatibility software components you should use less restrictive ciphers.
 Not only that you have to enable at least one special `AES128` cipher for HTTP/2 support regarding to [RFC7540: TLS 1.2 Cipher Suites](https://tools.ietf.org/html/rfc7540#section-9.2.2), you also have to allow `prime256` elliptic curves which reduces the score for key exchange by another 10% even if a secure server preferred order is set.

+  > Servers either use the client's most preferable ciphersuite or their own.
+Most servers use their own preference.
+Disabling `DHE` removes forward security, but results in substantially faster handshake times.

   > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1`.
 But be careful if you want to use ciphers with `HMAC-SHA-1` - there's a perfectly good [explanation](https://crypto.stackexchange.com/a/26518) why.

   > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` ciphers.
 That's the main reason why you should not use them.